 Create resilience for an uncertain future, by placing relationship-building at the heart of your approach.

-Our live sessions will take place via Zoom, using a variety of online tools like Mural and Google Jamboards, but you will also be sent videos and resources to use on your own time.
-A good internet connection will ensure the best experience.
-There will be an option to turn on live captions during sessions.
+Live sessions can take place in-person, hybrid, or on Zoom, using a variety of online tools like Mural and Google Jamboards, but you will also be sent videos and resources to use on your own time.

 This is an experiential programme, so participants will be expected to actively participate on multiple occasions, and there will be a mix of solo, pair and group exercises throughout.